convassd/makemore/trivia.md

 if a is a tensor, a.storage() shows how a is stored in memory. a.view(2,3) does not change a.storage(), that's its advantage.

+after logits add/subtract a constant the prob remains the same.

 # self Q&A

 Q1. the paper embed words. in this project we still use character level. do we embed or still use a-z to 1-26?